PrincetonUniversity/hpc_beginning_workshop/03_web_interface/README.md

 ![jupyter](https://tigress-web.princeton.edu/~jdh4/terminal_two_frames.png)

 **Users must follow the 10-10 rule on the head node of any cluster.** The 10-10 rule says that you can use up to 10% of the resources of the machine for up to 10 minutes.
 The head node of each cluster is shared by all users so this rule prevents someone from monopolizing the machine.
+The head notes should only be used for light work such as installing software and doing short test runs.
 You may be contacted by a system administrator if you fail to observe the 10-10 rule.

 ## Python, RStuido, MATLAB and XStata in a Web Browser